lelouvincx/dotfiles/README.md

 Many thanks for reading until here and enjoy your own dotfiles!

 ## Thanks to...
-I want to give the special thanks to Ly Thanh Nhan, who first inspired me to use neovim as main IDE.
+I want to give the special thanks to Ly Thanh Nhan, who first inspired me to use neovim as main IDE (you can visit his blog [here](https://nextlint.com/@lythanhnhan27294)).
 After a pretty long time working on this project I think myself has a good knowledge and experience to share you guys.
 Besides, [balldk](https://github.com/balldk), [craftzdog](https://github.com/craftzdog/dotfiles-public) and [drievints](https://github.com/driesvints/dotfiles) taught me a lot for completing and improving my configs.

 In general, I want to give thanks to everyone who shares their dotfiles for their efforts to contribute their knowledge, mind and experience to the open-source community.